UMass Boston

 A field station is a tremendous resource, and one way to visit and use the station is to attend a workshop.
 Ongoing biodiversity and environmental projects in different habitats provide year-round opportunities.
 Participants learn while contributing to a census or environmental monitoring and experience being part of a field science team to conduct field work which may also include laboratory time and data handling.
 It starts with a lecture and overview of the project but tours Nantucket too!

-We are looking forward to having a group of students join us again on Nantucket, learning how to census birds through participating in the Nantucket Christmas Bird Count on Dec 29,2025!
+One opportunity is participating in the Nantucket Christmas Bird Count.
 The Christmas Bird Count (CBC) takes place all over the world and is an impressive long term Audubon bird census.
+This typically takes place between the end of December and early January.

-After that, the Winter Beach workshops will get students out in the field on winter beaches viewing seals, birds and BioBlitzing life in this dynamic habitat.
-January 6 -9, 2025.
+Seasonal beach and marsh workshops will get students out in the field systematically documenting or BioBlitzing life and environmental conditions in this dynamic habitat.

-Spring break brings opportunity to learn how to survey the spring intertidal life on the station beach.
-We repeat this in the summer and winter.
+Spring break brings opportunity to give back in service with the Beacon Voyagers for Service visit, or to come down to learn how to survey the spring intertidal life on the station beach.

 Stay tuned for summer events and workshops!